lilypond/lilypond/mf/README.md

 - Use `define_whole_pixels` and friends where appropriate.

+- After calling `set_char_box` to set the metrics of a glyph, the variables `b`, `w`, `h`, and `d` hold the breapth, width, height, and depth, respectively, scaled to the output device resolution and rounded to integer values.
+Modify them, if necessary, to ensure symmetrical rendering.
+However, don't actually *change* them to completely different values.

 - Use `hround` and `vround` consistently.
 A lot of auxiliary macros are defined in file `feta-macros.mf`.